eriksundin/apsara-aop/README.md

     id returnValue = [joinpoint proceed];

     // ..
-Do some pre processing
+Do some post processing

     return returnValue;
 }